-Efforts to persuade the Government mealies can be bought for stock were unsuccessful.
-The taxation of food through the levies on mealies, wheat, etc., was strongly opposed in the Senate when the Marketing Act
+to permit Natives to purchase mealies at the same prices as mealies can be bought for stock were unsuccessful.
+The taxation of food through the levies on mealies, wheat, etc., was strongly opposed in the Senate when the Marketing Act Amending Bill was before it.